dralshehri/hijridate/docs/index.rst

 Thanks to `R.H. van Gent <http://www.staff.science.uu.nl/~gent0113>`__
 for inspiration and help.

-Licence
+License
 -------

-This package is distributed under an MIT licence.
+This package is distributed under an MIT license.
-The licence is as follows:
+The license is as follows:

 .. literalinclude:: ../LICENSE
    :language: text